TACC/Core-CMS-Resources/example-cms/snippets/README.md

-# TACC CMS Per-Site Assets - Example - Snippets
+# TACC CMS Per-Site Resources - Example - Snippets

 All snippet code specific to this project __must__ be placed in this directory.
 This allows us to version and source control snippet code.
 Failure to do so will result in snippet code loss upon data loss from database.